LowriWilliams/LowriWilliams.github.io/content/_index.md

         - date_end: ''
           date_start: '2023-11-14'
           description: Co-author of a paper recognised by Elsevier as a top Open Access contributor.
-The article was linked to the United Nations Sustainable Development Goals; to build resilient infrastructure, promote inclusive and sustainable industrialisation, and foster innovation.
+The article was linked to the United Nations Sustainable Development Goals; to build resilient infrastructure, promote inclusive and sustainable industrialisation, and foster innovation.</br>
+          You can read the paper <a href='https://shorturl.at/pGZ48'>here</a>
           icon: elsevier
           organization: Elsevier
           title: Elsevier - Top Open Access Contributor Award